shayesteh99/DecoDiPhy/README.md

 # DecoDiPhy
+DecoDiPhy is a tool for consolidating noisy and erroneous sequence read information into accurate phylogenetic placements.
+All you need to run DecoDiPhy is a distance vector of your sample to each of your reference taxa, and a phylogeny on the same refenrece taxa.
+DecoDiPhy will find a multi-placement on this phylogeny that explains your sample.

 ## Installation
 This software will soon be available to install via `pip`.
 Alternatively, you can clone DecoDiPhy from github, and follow the steps below to create a local version: